FadedCantCode/Fabrica-STAR/CONTRIBUTING.md

   `validate` or `process`).
 - No new runtime dependencies without discussion in an issue first — part of this tool's value is that it has a tiny, auditable dependency tree.

+## Security philosophy

+STAR does not decide whether an MCP server is "safe".
+It surfaces signals that help developers make informed decisions.

+Rules should answer:
+- What permission does this server request?
+- What data can it access?
+- What actions can it perform?
+- Why should this finding matter?

+Avoid rules based on reputation or assumptions.